How We Advance Client Cases in Seeking Full Compensation

 Defendants and their insurance companies can be expected to take whatever actions may be available to reduce or eliminate liability.
 As plaintiff’s counsel, we have the burden to prove each and every aspect of our client’s case.
 In the course of pre-trial litigation, our Phoenix injury lawyers must also communicate to defendant’s counsel why a jury is highly unlikely to believe their defenses or theories concerning why they are not liable.

 To do so, we typically take depositions, serve interrogatories, interview witnesses, retain experts, and develop legal theories that will favor our client’s case.

 Depositions and Interrogatories

 In Arizona, both plaintiffs and defendants are allowed to take depositions and serve interrogatories on the other party.
 Depositions involve answering questions under oath by the attorney(s) for the other side.
 In a civil litigation matter, the party being deposed cannot refuse to answer.
 All questions must be answered truthfully under penalty of perjury.

 Similarly, the parties in civil litigation matters are entitled to serve questions on the other party, which the other party must also answer in writing under oath.

 We not only interview witnesses to injury accidents, but also those involved in other matters related to a plaintiff’s case, such as those working with clients through rehabilitation.
 Witnesses are not only helpful in proving liability, but also in conveying the true manner of suffering endured by an accident victim and his or her family.

 While there are many different types of experts, in litigation experts tend to fall into two categories.
 One category includes those that help establish fault and liability (such as accident reconstructionists) and the other includes those that help establish damages (such as medical and vocational experts).

 When it is beneficial to do so, we retain experts to help advance the cases of our clients.
 The particular type of experts will vary depending upon the facts and circumstances of a case.
-For instance, in a severe motor vehicle accident, the following experts may be helpful:
+For instance, in a severe car accident, our car accident attorneys the following experts may be helpful: